Dr. Kimberly Marion Suiseeya (Team Lead)

-Diana is a doctoral candidate in the Political Science department at Northwestern University.
-She joined the team at the beginning of the 2021-22 academic year and has been working on initial data collection for two projects (institutional analysis of sovereignty and triple-bind environmental justice issues – see projects page
+Diana is a PhD candidate in the Political Science department at Northwestern University.
+She joined the team for the 2021–22 academic year and worked on initial data collection for two projects (institutional analysis of sovereignty and triple-bind environmental justice issues – see projects page

 ) in addition to helping prepare grants for funding applications.

-Anna joined the team in the middle of 2021-22 academic year.
-She is currently a second year pursuing a double major in journalism and political science in the Medill School of Journalism and Weinberg College of Arts and Sciences Political Science department.
+Anna joined the team during the 2021–22 academic year.
+She graduated from Northwestern with a double major in Journalism and Political Science in the Medill School of Journalism and Weinberg College of Arts and Sciences.
 Anna is primarily working on the team’s institutional analysis dataset (see Indigenous experiences and understandings of tribal sovereignty project page

 ), exploring the institutional landscape in Ojibwe ceded territories in the Midwestern United States.
-She has also assisted in grant writing for the team.
+She also assisted with grant writing for the team.

-Maggie O’ConnellMaggie is a 2nd year PhD student in the Chemical and Biological Engineering Department.
+Maggie O’ConnellMaggie is a PhD candidate in the Chemical and Biological Engineering Department.
 As a member of Jennifer Dunn’s lab, she specializes in life cycle analysis and technoeconomic analysis, focusing mainly on assessing the sustainability and feasibility of new desalination and wastewater treatment processes.
-She also works with the Buffet group on issues of climate justice with the goal of conducting transdisciplinary work that shows the connection between issues of water, climate change, and justice.
-In the 2021-2022 academic year she co-authored a paper with faculty, Ojibwe leaders, and students on injustice as a driver of climate change and is aiding in the analysis of institutions and their relationship to Ojibwe sovereignty.
+She also works with the Disproportionate Impacts of Environmental Challenges group on issues of climate justice with the goal of conducting transdisciplinary work that shows the connection between issues of water, climate change, and justice.
+In the 2021–2022 academic year, she co-authored a paper with faculty, Ojibwe leaders and students on injustice as a driver of climate change and is aiding in the analysis of institutions and their relationship to Ojibwe sovereignty.

-Jenna TrostJenna is a first year PhD student in the Chemical and Biological Engineering department.
+Jenna TrostJenna is a PhD candidate in the Chemical and Biological Engineering department.
 She is a member of Jennifer Dunn’s lab and conducts life cycle and technoeconomic analyses of the mining of metals used in electronics and its water consumption and impacts.
-She joined the Buffett Working Group at the beginning of 2022 and is currently working on the case study database for the environmental justice project.
+She joined the Disproportionate Impacts of Environmental Challenges group at the beginning of 2022 and is currently working on the case study database for the environmental justice project.

 Interested in joining our team?
 Contact us here.